Digichem-Project/digichem-core/README.md

-# Silico: Computational Chemistry Simplified
+# Silico: Computational Chemistry Made Easy

 A software toolkit that aims to reduce the complexity of computational chemistry, particularly for newcomers, by automating and/or simplifying the computational pipepline.